BlogSpam-Net/blogspam-api/README.md

 ## Proof of Concept

-This repository contains a proof of concept - it launches a service, reads the JSON-bodies, and invokes plugins.
+This repository contains a proof of concept - it launches a service, reads the JSON-bodies, and invokes plugins against those submissions.

 I've ported several existing plugins and confirmed they pass the tests in the original repositories test-suit, and added 100% golang test-coverage.

-The biggest difference in terms of code is that the existing nodejs codebase stores "bad" IPs in redis, and blocks them for 48hours.
-Ideally I'd just skip that part.
+## Missing Features

+The existing server uses redis to maintain state:

+* IPs that send "bad" comments will often be blacklisted for a period of hours.
-The existing code-base also stores the count of spam/ham comments in redis, on a per-site basis.
-That isn't currently supported here either.
-Oops.
+* We store the number of spam/ham comments, on a per-site basis, which can be retrieved.

+For the moment I've ignored both of those features.
+The stats are useful to the site-owners, and myself, but I think we can live without them.

 ## TODO

 * Port more plugins
-* Make a blog post